 - 4,000 ÷ 100 = 40 m

-The actual distance in real life between the pub and Hotel Sun is 40 m.
+The actual distance in real life between the site cafe and site office is 40 m.

 - The distance on the map is 2 cm.
-Using the same calculation, the actual distance in real life between the Super Shop and the Beach Bistro is 20 m.
+Using the same calculation, the actual distance in real life between the three-bedroomed house and the executive beach house is 20 m.

 - The distance on the map is 6 cm.
-Using the same calculation, the actual distance in real life between Grooves nightclub and the beach is 60 m.
+Using the same calculation, the actual distance in real life between the site storage and the beach is 60 m.